 There’s not much to do in central Lisbon itself in terms of sightseeing, I just mooched around the different districts.
-But the castle on top of the hill is well worth a visit as it has amazing views over the city.
+But the castle on top of the hill, Castelo de São Jorge, is well worth a visit as it has amazing views over the city.

-Belem is one of the suburbs and there’s loads to do.
+Belém is one of the suburbs and there’s loads to do.
 Just hop on the number 15 tram from Praca da Figueira (you pay on the tram) and it will take you there.
-There you’ll find the Mosteiro dos Jeronimos, a world heritage site and monastery.
-It’s quite cool to walk around, although the queues are long so it’s worth getting there early.
-There’s also an amazing palace up on the hill that no-one knows about, the Palacio de Ajuda, that’s definitely worth seeing.
+There you’ll find the Mosteiro dos Jeronimos, a UNESCO World Heritage Site.
+The monastery is quite cool to walk around, although the queues are long so it’s worth getting there early.
+There’s also an amazing palace up on the hill that no-one knows about, the Ajuda National Palace, that’s definitely worth seeing.

-Belem is also home to the café that popularised the Portuguese custard tart and you have to visit it – the tarts are fantastic!
-The Antiga Confeitaria de Belem is just down the road from the Mosteiro, so I popped in there for breakfast before starting my day.
+Belém is also home to the café that popularised the Portuguese custard tart and you have to visit it – the tarts are fantastic!
+The Antiga Confeitaria de Belém is just down the road from the monastery, so I popped in there for breakfast before starting my day.

 The other thing to do is to follow the knights’ templar trail up the mountain to the castle and palace at the top (it looks horrendous from the bottom, but it’s not actually steep or tiring).
 You can get the bus to the top of the hill, but I don’t think it would be as much fun.

-The Castelo dos Mouros was built on top of the hill by the Moors around the 12th century and is a series of castle ramparts that go all over the top of the mountain.
+The Moors’ Castle was built on top of the hill by the Moors in the 10th century and is a series of castle ramparts that go all over the top of the mountain.
 It’s spectacular to walk around and the views from the top are incredible.

-The Palacio de Pena, meanwhile, is a quirky, kitsch palace with an art deco exterior and extensive grounds.
-It’s kind of crazy and a complete contrast to the palace at Belem.
-There’s also a palace in the middle of Sintra, the Palacio Nacional, but it isn’t as interesting, so I’d leave it ’til last and do it if you have time.
+The Pena Palace, meanwhile, is a quirky, kitsch palace with an art deco exterior and extensive grounds.
+It’s kind of crazy and a complete contrast to the palace at Belém.
+There’s also a palace in the middle of Sintra, the National Palace, but it isn’t as interesting, so I’d leave it ’til last and do it if you have time.

 Food and drink